chamambom/python_to_text/README.md

 ## Biggest takeaway

-Ensure consistency in the versions of Python, Flask, and MySQL across both your development environment and Docker setup.
+Ensure consistency in the versions of Python, Flask, and MySQL/MariaDB across both your development environment and Docker setup.
 This alignment is fundamental to Docker's purpose.